William Napier (British Army officer, born 1785)

-General Sir William Francis Patrick Napier KCB (7 December 1785 – 12 February 1860) was a soldier in the British Army and a military historian.
+General Sir William Francis Patrick Napier, KCB (7 December 1785 – 12 February 1860) was a British Army officer and historian.

 Early life

 Napier was born at Celbridge in County Kildare, the third son of Colonel George Napier (1751–1804) and his wife, Lady Sarah Lennox (1745–1826).

 Military service

 He became an ensign in the Royal Irish Artillery in 1800, but at once exchanged into the 62nd, and was put on half-pay in 1802.
 He was afterwards made a cornet in the Royal Horse Guards by the influence of his uncle the Duke of Richmond, and for the first time did actual military duty in this regiment, but he soon accepted Sir John Moore's suggestion that he should exchange into the 52nd, which was about to be trained at Shorncliffe Army Camp.
 Through Sir John Moore he soon obtained a company in the 43rd, joined that regiment at Shorncliffe and became a favourite with Moore.

 He served in Denmark, and was present at the Battle of Køge and, his regiment being shortly afterwards sent to Spain, took part in the retreat to Corunna, the hardships of which permanently impaired his health.
 In 1809 he became aide-de-camp to his cousin the Duke of Richmond, Lord Lieutenant of Ireland, but joined the 43rd when that regiment was ordered again to Spain.
 With the light brigade (the 43rd, 52nd, and 95th), under the command of General Craufurd, he was on the march to Talavera which he described in his History, and had a violent attack of pleurisy on the way.

 He, however, refused to leave Spain, was wounded on the Coa, and shot near the spine at Cazal Nova.
 After taking part in the pursuit of Masséna after he left the lines of Torres Vedras, he and his brother George were recommended for a brevet majority.
 He became Brigade Major, was present at Fuentes d'Onoro, but an attack of fever obliged him to return to England.